kaunamohammed/ExpensifyCodingTest/README.md

 ## Solution

 - I used closures to facilitate the communication between the ViewModel and ViewController.
-Usually I qould use a reactive framework like RxSwift or ReactiveCocoa to bind the data directly to the UI
+Usually I would use a reactive framework like RxSwift or ReactiveCocoa to bind the data directly to the UI and just observe the changes

 ## Challenge 2 - Enabling/Disabling buttons